Research ideas

 First milestone

-Choose one arithmetic or oracle block and compare qubit versus qudit encodings.
+Pick one arithmetic or oracle block and compare qubit and qudit encodings.

 Current focus Fit: PhD Scope: deep